butyi/sci2can/README.md

 I have removed the power supply LED.
 It was not needed, can be covered by status LED.

+I have extended the debugger connector by 4 additional pins.
+These are now the IIC/SPI pins as preparation to connect small 0.96 col OLED IIC display.

 To limit number of different parts, I have tried to use 100ohm, 1k, 10k, 100k, 1M resistors and 10nF, 100nF, 1uF, 10uF capacitors as many places as possible.
 I have could buy these parts by 1€/5000pcs.
 To store it, the cheapest solution